Ramón Valdés: 1968–1980: Meeting with Chespirito and career success

-In 1968, he met Roberto Gomez Bolaños (Chespirito) on the program Sábados de la fortuna, Bolaños saw the talent of Váldes and he made him part of the cast of comedians for his new television project called Los supergenios de la mesa cuadrada, where he performed along with María Antonieta de las Nieves and Rubén Aguirre.
+In 1968, he met Roberto Gómez Bolaños (Chespirito) on the program Sábados de la fortuna, Bolaños saw the talent of Váldes and he made him part of the cast of comedians for his new television project called Los supergenios de la mesa cuadrada, where he performed along with María Antonieta de las Nieves and Rubén Aguirre.
 Then the program changed its name to Chespirito.
 It was so successful that it was on television for many years.
 Then came the television phenomenon El Chavo del Ocho in 1973, where he played Don Ramón, achieving more success and recognition than he had experienced before.
 It is said that his character was similar to Váldes in real life.
 Coworker Rubén Aguirre stated:

 Ramón Valdés was hard to work with.
 There were always delays in the tapings because Don Ramón would be late.

 He also participated in El Chapulín Colorado airing in 1973 in which he portrayed multiple characters.